MarcosBernal/infobox_matrix/README.md

 Open demo.html to visualize how it works.

-# Developing
+## Features

+### Dynamic html loading

-Each _infobox is linked to a _modal_popup and a html file by their IDs.
+Each _infobox is linked by its ID to a _modal_popup and (optionally) to a html file.

 i.e. #name  => #name_popup => #name.html

 The _infobox div can be placed in any part of the html file.
 However the _modal_popup div HAS to be declared in the root of the body.
-The html file should be in a folder.
+By default, the html file are loaded from a folder called 'additional_content'.

+### Multilingual support

+Using multilingual tools such as [dislines](http://www.danielclemente.com/dislines/) and defining the language in the class attribute of the html tag, the plugin support several languages under the following rules.
+-> english (default lang)    file.html
+-> language 1 (i.e. Spanish) file.es.html
+-> language 2 (i.e. French)  file.fr.html
+... and so on

 # How to use it